-The benefit of Cannabis, is it’s not a, it’s not a one fits everyone solution.
-People need to learn about what strain, and what doses work for them, so it’s not like you pick up a bottle and Its ibuprofen and it’s this many mgs and this many mgs but there is nothing different about it.
+The benefit of Cannabis, is it’s not a one fits everyone solution.
+People need to learn about what strain, and what doses work for them.
+So it’s not like you pick up a bottle and Its ibuprofen and it’s this many mgs and this many mgs but there is nothing different about it.
 And people are learning that different cannabis strains are helping them for different ailments.
 But people also benefit from them differently.
 So, it’s almost like a healing therapy that’s catering to who you are, which I think is a gift.

 Do you think there’s been enough research and surveys done that has been dedicated to this new industry, especially with regular society?

-No, and that’s the other purpose of NICHE, is that we have a basic understanding and see value, but is there enough research to answer all of the questions as we’re moving forward?
+No, and that’s the other purpose of NICHE.
+We have a basic understanding and see value, but is there enough research to answer all of the questions as we’re moving forward?
 No. And that’s something that we’re really committed to, you know.
-Where does somebody from a municipal government, who has now been tasked to create a report for elected officials to make a decision, go to get information? because when you Google it you will find half a dozen articles for the cannabis industry, and a half dozen against cannabis industry.
+Where does somebody from a municipal government, tasked to create a report for elected officials to make a decision, go to get information? because when you Google it you will find half a dozen articles for the cannabis industry, and a half dozen against cannabis industry.